amitjoy/osgifx/README.md

 Once the feature is built, you can test it by installing it from the `Help -> Install External Feature` menu option)

+Note that, to develop an external feature, you need to provide a ZIP archive which could comprise one or more feature JSON files.
+Have a look at [OSGi Features Specification](http://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.feature.html) on how to prepare the JSON files.
+For every feature, you need to provide the bundles (JARs) in the `bundles` directory inside the archive.

 --------------------------------------------------------------------------------------------------------------

 ### Project Import for Development